Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 title: "RStudio in the Cloud I: Amazon Web Services"
 published: true
 excerpt: >
-  How to quickly get a cloud-based, GIS-ready instance of RStudio Server running on Amazon Web Services.
+  How to quickly get a cloud-based, GIS-ready instance of RStudio Server running on an Amazon Web Services EC2 instance.
 category: r
 tags: r gis cloud
 ---